adafruit/cookiecutter-adafruit-circuitpython/README.rst

 The Python enviornment can be tricky sometimes in Windows.
 Use this documentation page for steps and tips on Windows installation: `Cookiecutter Installation - Windows <https://cookiecutter.readthedocs.io/en/latest/installation.html#windows>`_

-<library>.py File Generation
+<libraryname>.py File Generation
 -----------------------------

-Cookiecutter was developed for use in *nix\OSX enviornments.
+Cookiecutter was developed for use in *\nix\\\OSX enviornments.
 When implementing prompt based configuration for things like filenames, special characters were used for programatic detection and formatting.

 .. code-block::
-   :caption: <library>.py filename in cookiecutter template
-   :dedent: 4

    {% if cookiecutter.library_prefix %}{{ cookiecutter.library_prefix | lower }}_{% endif %}{{ cookiecutter.library_name | lower }}.py

 As such, Windows will block the use of these special characters in filenames.
-So when cookiecutter pulls the Adafruit CircuitPython template, the <library>.py file is not created.
+So when cookiecutter pulls the Adafruit CircuitPython template, the <libraryname>.py file is not created.
 This adds an extra step.
 Simply copy and existing librariy's .py file (and structure if  making a "package"), and change the propmted values (e.g. author name, library name, documentation information, etc).

 .. note::
     The above is from experience with using cookiecutter within a Windows native setup.
 This may not be applicable when using Windows Subsystem for Linux (WSL) or any Unix utilities.